tianyi5309/DecToFrac/README.md

 11 Aug - Changed code to use Euclidean Algorithm (To avoid floating inaccuracies)

+11 Aug - Checks for roots and implements dovetailing

 ### TODO
-- Also check for square roots / cube roots etc

 - Support negative numbers

 - Support input of decimals < 1 like ".1234"

 - Compute uncertainty to reduce building fraction and testing (Previously done and scrapped due to inaccuracy / complexity)

+- Figure out a way to better pick the best/simplest number

+- Display roots properly